 Kevin Duong teaches modern political thought and intellectual history in the Department of Politics at the University of Virginia.
 During AY 2023-25, he will also teach aesthetics and visual culture as a College Fellow in the undergraduate core, the Engagements.
 Much of his research focuses on how revolutionary popular agency is expressed in political thought and culture, but his interests extend beyond democratic theory to fields such as queer theory, political violence, the history of the human sciences, colonialism and empire, and the history of the left.

 Duong was educated in the public schools of east Tennessee through high school, and he earned his bachelor’s degree from Vanderbilt University and his master’s degree from the University of Chicago.
 He completed his doctoral work at Cornell University, where he also organized for the graduate workers’ union CGSU.
-Before joining UVA, he spent three years as an assistant professor at Bard College in upstate New York
+Before joining UVA, he spent three years as an assistant professor at Bard College in upstate New York.